Luming-L/NGG/assembly_programmes/Comprehensive evaluation of non-hybrid genome assembly tools for third-generation PacBio long-read sequence data.md

 SMS data has the high error rates.
 Hence, de Bruijn graphs was unfeasible, OLC approach and the string graphs are more suitable.
 Currently, most long-read OLC pipelines follow a hierarchical approach: use single-molecule sequencing data for long reads correction.
 - select a subset of longer reads as seed data
-- use shorter reads to align against the longer seed data as references, and correct sequencing errors
+- use shorter reads to align against the longer seed data as references, and correct sequencing errors by consensus of the aligned reads
+-
 > [assembler evaluation](https://academic.oup.com/bib/article/20/3/866/4590140)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY3NjAzMDY5LDYzMTk0NTQ2MSw3NTQ4ND
-MyODEsNDIxNzA4NDI2LC0xODYxNDY0MDRdfQ==
+eyJoaXN0b3J5IjpbLTEwNTczODk5ODcsNjMxOTQ1NDYxLDc1ND
+g0MzI4MSw0MjE3MDg0MjYsLTE4NjE0NjQwNF19
 -->